greenwind89/yo_557_2015_mt/FinalProject/README.md

 ## Animation
 One can choose a chess piece then choosing a tile and the selected piece will move toward the tile using keyframe animation.
 For intermediate frame locations, we simply use location in the middle of start and end location and update new location for the piece for each frame.
 As being described in navigation section, if having an enemy piece on the way, the piece will destroy it.

+For more detail about how aforementioned features behave, refer to demo video